silviotech/the-kiwi-website/content/getting-started.md

 weight = 10
 +++

-Currently, difficulty is low enough that CPU mining is viable!
-So you can let your GPUs work away mining ETH or other coins, while putting the CPU to work as well.
+Please note that CPU mining is no longer viable.
+You need to mine with GPU using instructions below.

 #### Mining Software
 To mine KIWI you need to download and run special software that has been built for the task of mining.